allora-network/alloraRAGmodel/README.md

 # Allora RAG Information Bot

-We are creating a RAG Chatbot that runs on GPT-4 and answers questions about Allora labs, pulling from information provided by our docs, research papers, and part of our codebase.
-This bot should run on Slack, discord, and our doc website page.
+We're developing a RAG Chatbot powered by GPT-4 that will answer questions about Allora Labs using content from our documentation, research papers, and portions of our codebase.
+The chatbot will be accessible via Slack, Discord, and our documentation website.

 ## What data did we train it on (updated 2/20/25)